wallematthias/MotionScoreCNN/README.md

-# README for Stack Shift Artefact Correction Algorithm
+# README for Automatic Motion Grading

 This repository contains the implementation of a method for automatic HR-pQCT motion grading.